redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/01/README.md

 let buf = new ArrayBuffer(mImage.data.length)
 ```

-This `ArrayBuffer` is the data structure into which we will write the image data, but we also have a bit of a problem: JavaScript does allow direct access to the contents of an `ArrayBuffer`.
+This `ArrayBuffer` is the data structure into which we will write the image data, but we also have a bit of a problem: JavaScript does not allow direct access to the contents of an `ArrayBuffer`.

-So the way we can read and write data to and from an `ArrayBuffer` is by creating two overlays, or masks, that sit over top of the `ArrayBuffer`.
-Then, through these overlays, we will be able to access the contents of the `ArrayBuffer`
+So the way we read/write data to/from an `ArrayBuffer` is by creating one or more overlay objects, or masks, that sit over top of the `ArrayBuffer`.
+Then, by accessing the overlaid objects, we are able to access the contents of the `ArrayBuffer`.

 ```javascript
 let buf8  = new Uint8ClampedArray(buf)